Search

 On the path of decline or looming for another rise?

 Under the endless waves of emerging business formats, each industry has a limited lifespan in China.
-The descending market outlook of the KTV industry in China caused many to wonder whether KTV will disappear in the near future, the answer of which, however, is no.
+The descending market outlook of the KTV industry in China caused many to wonder whether KTV will disappear soon, the answer, however, is no.

 Key takeaways about China’s KTV market